 Dr. Breea Willingham

-Dr. Breea Willingham is an assistant professor of criminal justice at the State University of New York College at Plattsburgh.
+Dr. Breea Willingham joined the criminal justice department in the fall of 2014.
 Her teaching and research areas include women in the criminal justice system, Black women’s prison writing, higher education in prison, the impact of incarceration on families, and race and crime in the media.
 Prior to beginning her academic career in 2005, Dr. Willingham worked as a newspaper reporter covering crime, murder trials, and school board meetings for 10 years in the Carolinas and Upstate New York.
 She also taught journalism at St. Bonaventure University, sociology and criminal justice at the State University of New York at Oneonta and earned her Ph.D. in American Studies from the State University of New York at Buffalo in 2014.